 Here are some brief descriptions and some tips to get you started.
 Once you start, you then learn, and tweak along the way.

-Twitter – sometimes called a microblog, because you can only post 140 characters at a time.
-The idea, as with all social networks, is to connect with people and to share information or experiences.
+Twitter – The idea, as with all social networks, is to connect with people and to share information or experiences.
 People like to share articles, blogs, reports, news, photos, and funny stories, etc. Obviously you will want to share your own content, too.

 Find people to start following, local people, famous people, people in your industry (many will follow you back), and at first, just listen to what they are saying.
 When you are ready, start tweeting.
 Just do it, and be yourself.
 Nobody will break your leg if you say something wrong.

 Link Shorteners – used to shrink a long, rambling URL (website address) into a shorter one that can fit better into a Twitter post (called a Tweet).
-When you only have 140 characters, sharing a link to a story can take up the whole box.
+When you share a link to a story it can take up the whole box.
 Link shorteners to the rescue!

 There are many services out there, like goo.gl and TinyURL.
 I use a service at Bitly.com, and also the link shortener in Hootsuite.
 They take a long url, with loads of coded characters and numbers – you know the ones, and shortens them to 12 or 13 characters.